ga-wdi-lessons/higher-order-functions-functional-programming/readme.md

   <pre>console.log(age)</pre>
 </details>

-We can make this function pure by not changing anything outside the function:
+We can make this function pure by not changing anything outside the function.
+Instead, we modify the parameter, which is in the scope of the function.

 ```js
 var age = 27